see World War I from a new perspective

-Walter took photos at nearly every opportunity, showing cannons, weapons, life in the trenches, and day-to-day life with his comrades.
+Walter took photos at nearly every opportunity, showing artillery, weapons, life in the trenches, and day-to-day life with his comrades.
 He often stepped outside of his duties to capture the task at hand.
 Walter also took aerial photographs from biplanes and recorded investigations of destroyed cathedrals and other structures on official business.
-These are his photos, unedited and unmodified, precisely as he laid them out in his personal photo journal.

 funded by 2000 history lovers